Teacher Parent Conflict

-We are a couple of weeks into school and believe it or not, now is the time that issues and conflict may be starting to boil and bubble.
+We are heading into school the first couple of weeks of school and believe it or not, now is the time that issues and teacher parent conflict may be starting to boil and bubble.

 There may be issues or conflict with your child and their teacher or even you and their teacher.